 Group Purchasing Organizations (GPO) Vs. Direct Procurement // Which Is Better For Healthcare Sourcing?

 Group Purchasing Organizations (GPOs) help healthcare providers achieve economies of scale by aggregating purchasing power.
-They negotiate contracts with suppliers to obtain better pricing and terms than an individual provider might get on their own.
+They negotiate contracts with suppliers to obtain better pricing and terms than an individual provider might get.
 Additionally, GPOs often manage many supplier relationships, allowing healthcare providers to simplify their procurement process significantly.

 GPOs tend to have experienced teams that can provide valuable insights into the healthcare market, aiding providers in making informed purchasing decisions.
 However, the main downside is a potential need for more customization; healthcare providers might find themselves constrained by the choices and terms negotiated by the GPO.
 Moreover, while GPOs often prioritize cost-saving, there’s a risk that this focus could compromise product quality.